irontoby/vss2svn/ssphys/ReadMe.txt

 Most of these files are made from special records that contain a header with length, type and crc information.
-The type is a two character code like "EL", "MC" or "FD", e.g names.dat and all phyiscal files.
+The type is a two character code like "EL", "MC" or "FD", e.g names.dat and all physical files.

 Others files are simply binary files, without a special record structure, e.g status.dat